The Univalence Principle: Structured sets

-with axioms of reflexivity and transitivity, but not including the axiom of antisymmetry (note that there is no relation $E$ with respect to which this axiom could be stated).
-Given a model $M$, univalence at $[\le]$ ensures that $M[\le]$ is pointwise a proposition.
-Given $a,b : MX$, the type $a \fiso b$ then is a proposition and equivalent to $(a \le b) \wedge (b \le a)$ (using reflexivity and transitivity).
+We assert axioms of reflexivity and transitivity, but not antisymmetry (note that there is no relation $E$ with respect to which this axiom could be stated).
+Given a model, univalence at $[\le]$ ensures that $[\le]$ is pointwise a proposition.
+Given $a,b : X$, the type $a \fiso b$ then is a proposition and equivalent to $(a \le b) \wedge (b \le a)$ (using reflexivity and transitivity).
 Univalence at $X$ therefore entails antisymmetry, stated with respect to identifications.
-Of course, it also entails that $MX$ is a set.
-A univalent model of this theory thus consists of a set $MX$ equipped with a partial order. \end{enumerate} In conclusion, the univalent models of the theory of partially ordered types of \Cref{item:potype} are antisymmetric without this being explicitly postulated as an axiom; they are thus the same as the univalent models of the theory of partially ordered sets of \Cref{item:poset}.
-To obtain a theory of preordered sets where elements can be distinguished beyond the distinction induced by the order, it suffices to add, to the theory of partially ordered types, a dedicated equality relation, as in \cref{item:preset}. \end{example}
+Of course, it also entails that $X$ is a set.
+A univalent model of this theory thus consists of a set $X$ equipped with a partial order. \end{enumerate} In conclusion, the univalent models of the theory of \cref{item:potype} are antisymmetric without this being explicitly postulated as an axiom; they are thus the same as the univalent models of the theory of partially ordered sets of \cref{item:poset}.
+To obtain a theory of preordered sets where elements can be distinguished beyond the distinction induced by the order, it suffices to add, to the theory of \cref{item:potype}, a dedicated equality relation, as in \cref{item:preset}.

+A morphism of univalent models of any of these theories is a function that is monotone, i.e., preserves the inequality.
+It is an equivalence if it is a bijection that also reflects the inequality, i.e., an isomorphism of pre- or partially-ordered sets. \end{example}

 \begin{example}[First-order logic] Consider an arbitrary many-sorted first-order theory $T$ with only relation symbols.
 We can make this a diagram signature with one rank-0 sort for each sort of $T$ and one rank-1 sort for each relation symbol of $T$, plus equality sorts (assumed to be congruences):